sait39/the-project-spring-backend/README.md

 docker run -d -p 8080:8080 --name myapp-container myapp:latest
 # But just use docker-compose files to avoid these cmd line things

+# If you are in early development there is also
+docker volume ls
+docker volume rm <volume_name>

 ```